edwardean/bahamut/README.md

 #### What's left for 1.0

-- Add 'show in finder' menu for songs
+- Make video window less buggy
+- Add stuff to status menu?

 #### To do after 1.0